pkmklong/pkmklong/README.md

 * <b>Algorithmic Fairness </b>- how can we ensure data-driven solutions provide all patients with optimal and equitable care?
 * <b>Biology </b>- how does early life experience shape communication pathways between different areas of the brain?

-I also enjoy supporting aspiring analytics professionals with their career goals.
-Feel free to reach out 🙂

 <!--
 **pkmklong/pkmklong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.